elpato-dev/OSINT-compass-engine/README.md

 - URL: `/`
 - Method: `GET`

-This endpoint returns a welcome message for the OSINT-Compass API.
+This endpoint returns a welcome message for the OSINT-compass API.

 ### Term